Are you gifting property?

 If you are gifting your property to avoid care home fees, then this could be viewed by the local authority as a deliberate deprivation of assets.

 A gift is not a loan, and you have no legal right to enforce the repayment of the gifted property.
-Read more here - you make a loan instead of transferring property ownership from parent to child.
-How do I avoid capital gains tax on gifted property? *
+You create a loan agreement instead of transferring property ownership from parent to child.

-Capital gains tax is payable on the market value of property or percentage of the property being gifted.
+Capital Gains Tax is payable on the market value of the property or a percentage of the property being gifted.

 Need tax advice on your property transaction?